 This strap's only weakness is that it only works with pro cameras expecting to work with split-rings.
 It won't work with cameras with slots for straps like the Nikon D40.

 Midsize cameras (about 2~3 pounds or 1~1.5kg) top

 For midsize cameras, which means just about any non-pro DSLR or 35mm camera, I have two favorites.

 Your favorite will depend on how grippy you like your pad, and how tough you want your strap.

-I've been using Tamrac N25s (about $20) since the 1990s.
+I've been using the Tamrac N25 (about $25) since the 1990s.
 They are made of neoprene wetsuit rubber!
 They make it comfortable to carry a midsize camera all day long.
 I haven't bought any for a while, and all mine are made in Chatsworth, California, USA.

 The Tamrac N25 isn't grippy; your camera will constantly slide around to seek the lowest point.

 The Tamrac N25 is a fun strap.
 I've used the same strap for 10 years and it's held any camera to which its been attached, but it has numerous points of potential failure.
 It has a lot of places it can break and drop your camera.
 Still, I use one on my D40 and love it.